 We hope this quasi-experimental methodology can be utilized by and large to help bring more accountability to the edtech space.
 Using publicly available data in this new way is scalable and practical in many settings.
 Decision makers must demand rigorous and relevant evidence with repeatable results so they can choose the best products to achieve maximum student learning.

 Jessica Guise is a data analyst at MIND Research Institute.
-She just completed her two-year Strategic Data Project Data Fellowship at Harvard University.
+She recently completed her two-year Strategic Data Project Data Fellowship at Harvard University.

 Comment